Press Your Luck: 2019 revival

 Elizabeth Banks has hosted Press Your Luck since 2019.

 On February 21, 2019, a casting announcement was released by Fremantle for a new version of Press Your Luck, advertising opportunities for potential contestants to apply.
 ABC confirmed in early 2019 that the network was partnering with Fremantle to reboot the series, with pre-production on new hour-long episodes of Press Your Luck and Card Sharks already underway and taping slated to begin sometime in the first portion of the year.
 John Quinn (a producer on Celebrity Name Game) is the executive producer.
 Actress Elizabeth Banks was selected to host.
 Neil Ross was the announcer and the voice of the Whammy for the first four seasons of the ABC version, with Chris Ahearn (also known as the "Money Fairy" on the current version of Let's Make a Deal) assuming both roles beginning in season five, while the Whammy animations featuring Ross continue to be used.
+Chris Harrison, who hosted The Bachelor franchise at the time, was the voice of the "Bachelor Whammy".

 The series premiered on June 12, 2019 following an early premiere the day before.
 The first season featured eight weekly hour-long episodes.
 ABC confirmed in mid-2023 that, despite the 2023 Writers Guild of America strike, the show's fifth season would premiere in late 2023 as intended.
 A sixth season was announced in May 2024, which premiered on July 18.
 On April 30, 2025, it was announced that new episodes from the sixth season would premiere on July 10, 2025.

+On March 4, 2026, it was announced through a casting call that the series was renewed for a seventh season; on May 8, 2026, it was officially announced that Press Your Luck had been renewed for a seventh season, which premiered on July 9, 2026.

+Production

+The CBS version and the first six seasons of the ABC version were taped at CBS Television City in Los Angeles.
+The seventh season was taped at the Trilith Studios, Trilith Live in Fayetteville, Georgia.